Last Updated on May 2, 2026 by Bruno Bianchi

 But when applying from abroad, even if you retain your passport and physically enter Spain, you’re still subject to the Schengen tourist rules.
 Overstaying your 90 days could jeopardize your visa application and lead to penalties.

-Key Takeaways for Spain Non Lucrative Visa Applicants
+Spain Non Lucrative Visa Travel: Key Takeaways

 - Some consulates—like Manchester—may allow you to keep your passport during the application process.
 Always ask your consulate if this option is available.